Helen's Babies (film): Plot

 Toddie and Budge are identified as the two best children in the world.
 They enjoy a comfortable life with their parents Tom and Helen Lawrence.
 Helen's brother is Harry Burton, a wealthy bachelor who, although never having had one, is an expert on knowing how to raise children.
 When Tom and Helen receive a letter from Harry, in which he announces he will travel to them for a vacation, they see an opportunity to get a break from the kids.
 Knowing that Harry is an expert on children, they assume that he will appreciate the gesture and leave just after he arrives.
-Unbeknownst to them, Harry only wrote a book about raising children because his publisher told him to, and actually he isn't fond of children at all.
+Unbeknownst to them, Harry only wrote a book about raising children because his publisher told him to, and actually he is not fond of children at all.
 He reluctantly takes the position as the babysitter of his nieces and is escorted by Alice Mayton, the Lawrence's attractive neighbor.

-It soon becomes clear that Harry won't get any rest, as the careless girls often annoy him by getting themselves into danger or going through his possessions.
+It soon becomes clear that Harry will not get any rest, as the careless girls often annoy him by getting themselves into danger or going through his possessions.
 Many of the dangerous situations Toddie gets herself into include climbing a tree and attempting to shave herself.
 Although they always try to help him out, Toddie and Budge only make things worse.
-Harry is only irritated by their constant attempts to comfort him and isn't able to take advantage of his own advice on raising children.
-He writes Helen a letter, in which he threatens to abandon the girls if she doesn't return immediately.
+Harry is only irritated by their constant attempts to comfort him and is not able to take advantage of his own advice on raising children.
+He writes Helen a letter, in which he threatens to abandon the girls if she does not return immediately.
 However, before he is able to send it he is interrupted by a visit from Alice.
-Alice has always been a big admirer of his work, but notices that he isn't a real expert on parenting.
+Alice has always been a big admirer of his work, but notices that he is not a real expert on parenting.
 Giving him the benefit of the doubt, she invites him over for dinner.